Agents / Standard term

 All the software wrapped around an AI model that turns raw intelligence into a reliable, controllable product: permissions, retries, logging, memory, state tracking, and error handling.

-The AI model generates plans and text, but the harness is everything that makes those outputs safe and dependable in production.
-When an agent tries to call a tool, the harness checks permissions, validates the arguments, runs the call, handles failures with retries, logs what happened, and tracks the conversation state.
-Think of the model as a skilled worker and the harness as the safety equipment, scheduling system, and quality-control process around them.
+An agent harness is all the software wrapped around an AI model that makes its outputs safe and dependable in production: permissions, retries, logging, memory, state tracking, and error handling.
+When an agent tries to call a tool, the harness checks permissions, validates the arguments, runs the call, handles failures with retries, logs what happened, and tracks conversation state.
+Think of the model as a skilled worker.
+The harness is the safety equipment, scheduling system, and quality-control process around them.

 Builder example

-When an AI product fails in the real world, the problem is almost always in the harness: a missing retry that turns a temporary API error into a crashed workflow, a permission gap that lets the agent access data it should not see, or no logging to figure out what went wrong.
+When an AI product fails in the real world, the problem is almost always in the harness: a missing retry that turns a temporary API error into a crashed workflow, a permission gap that lets the agent access restricted data, or no logging to figure out what went wrong.
 Investing in your harness pays off more than switching to a smarter model, because reliability is what makes users trust the product.

 Common confusion: A model demo and a production product are very different things.
-The model might ace a task in a demo, yet the product fails repeatedly because the harness lacks retries, permission checks, or graceful error handling.
+The model might ace a task in a demo, then fail repeatedly in production because the harness lacks retries, permission checks, or graceful error handling.